MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

 > [!NOTE]
 > This feature is currently in preview and subject to change.
-Any data collected during this preview might not be supported when the feature moves to general availability.

 Use Azure Information Protection analytics for central reporting to track the adoption of your Azure Information Protection labels.
 In addition: